Consistent use of color visually reinforces brand identity across all applications.

 - To create a more unified LCC, departments and offices are required to adopt the color palette when creating additions to the LCC website.

-- More specific design guidelines for the web can be found by contacting the Communications and Marketing Department.
+- More specific design guidelines for the web can be found by contacting the Marketing Department.

 Secondary Print Color Scheme